Research Overview

 Dialect Variation and Contact

-I explore phonological and phonetic variation, as well as contact-induced changes, in Korean dialects.
+We explore phonological and phonetic variation, as well as contact-induced changes, in Korean dialects.
 Data are drawn from the NIKL Dialect Survey Corpus and fieldwork.
 Examined dialects include Seoul Korean, two dialects of Chinese Korean, and Hamkyoung Korean spoken by North Korean refugees.

 Heritage Language Phonetics and Phonology